Whether you’ve already got mortgage life cover, or are looking to get a policy; this step-by-step guide will help you slash costs.

 What is the difference between assurance and insurance?

 Assurance is for something that is certain to happen, insurance is where there is only a risk of it happening and death is assured.
-Though some do call this insurance too as there's no guarantee you'll die within the term.
+However, some do call this insurance too as there's no guarantee you'll die within the term.

 Lenders strongly recommend mortgage life assurance but beware buying directly from your lender as its cover is unlikely to be competitively priced.